vincentmanz/Metagenomics_2024/Day_2/Day2_READBASED_stats.md

 #### 2. Basic stats

-Before we start anything, let’s just check out or data a little bit.
+Before we start anything, let’s just check out or data a little bit (sanity check).
 Never go blind into your analyses.

-**Q1: How many samples do we have in the metadata and in out data tibble**
+**Q: How many samples do we have in the metadata and in out data tibble**

 <details>
 <summary>